-This bridal boutique is constantly posting on their Google Business profile.
-In the example below, which you can view here, they did a great job of showcasing video content.
+This bridal boutique is constantly posting on its Google Business profile.
+In the example below, which you can view here, they did a great job showcasing video content.
 The verbiage within the post is simple since they let the video do the talking.
-The call-to-action aligns with what they are looking to accomplish, which is for someone to book an appointment.
+The call-to-action aligns with what they want to accomplish: for someone to book an appointment.

-Despite having numerous locations, Roto Rooter is distributing posts onto their GBP pages within each market.
-We feel the posts from their page would perform better if they were offering discounts or promotions.
-The photo below doesn’t feel as personalized as La Jeune Marie’s but they are making an effort to distribute fresh content in each local market.
+Despite having numerous locations and many Google Business Profiles, Roto-Rooter is distributing posts onto their GBP pages within each market.
+Their posts would perform better if created offers.
+All that being said, they are making an effort to distribute fresh content in each local market.

 The Media Captain

 We love to showcase success stories on our Google Business Profile [view example].
 If people are searching for our brand name, we want them to see the work we’ve successfully done for other clients.
 We have our graphic design team develop graphics that will grab people’s attention on Google.

 - Posts on your Business Profile are a great way for your brand to distribute messaging on Google for current and prospective clients to see.